 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Brazil’s 5G spectrum auction was held in October 2021 and raised approximately US$ 8.5 billion.
-Deployment of 5G in Brazil could have a US$ 1.2 trillion economic impact and an increase in productivity of US$ 3 trillion by 2035, according to a recent study by Nokia and Omdia.
+Brazil’s 5G spectrum auction was held in October 2021 and raised approximately $8.5 billion.
+Deployment of 5G in Brazil could have a $1.2 trillion economic impact and an increase in productivity of $3 trillion by 2035, according to a recent study by Nokia and Omdia.
 Brazil possesses a mature policy and regulatory environment for the telecom sector.
 The National Telecommunications Agency (ANATEL) is the primary body responsible for regulating the sector.

-5G spectrum winners will be expected to meet various buildout obligations, including providing coverage to 26 capital cities and the federal district by July 2022; coverage to all municipalities with >30,000 inhabitants by 2029; 4G coverage to all towns with >600 inhabitants by 2028; deploying optical fiber network backbone or backhaul networks to municipalities with >20,000 inhabitants by 2025 and to municipalities with <20,000 inhabitants by 2026; deploying optical fiber networks covering federal highways; and deploy a private 5G secure network for exclusive use by the federal government.
+5G spectrum winners were expected to meet various buildout obligations, including providing coverage to 26 capital cities and the federal district by July 2022, coverage to all municipalities with >30,000 inhabitants by 2029, 4G coverage to all towns with >600 inhabitants by 2028, deploying optical fiber network backbone or backhaul networks to municipalities with >20,000 inhabitants by 2025 and to municipalities with <20,000 inhabitants by 2026, deploying optical fiber networks covering federal highways, and deploying a private 5G secure network for exclusive use by the government.
+According to the International Data Corporation, a market intelligence company for the ICT sector, 5G will increase technologies like AI, big data and analytics, cloud, security, AR/VR, robotics, and IoT by generating over $25.5 billion in Brazil by 2025.

 According to ICT industry association Brasscom, enterprise 5G and edge computing spending are likely to rise once 5G network services are introduced.
-Investments in data centers increased 17% year-over-year to BRL$ 4.3 billion (US$ 850 million), demonstrating strong demand for core Internet and e-services infrastructure.
-Brasscom also projects 2021-2024 investment in mobile and connectivity projects of approximately US$ 86 billion.
+Investments in data centers increased 17% year-over-year to $850 million, demonstrating strong demand for core Internet and e-services infrastructure.
+Brasscom also projects 2021-2024 investment in mobile and connectivity projects of approximately $86 billion.
+On the other hand, the primary effect of a potential year-long shortage of some components or goods will result in an increase in the cost of IT products.

 Artificial Intelligence (AI)

-The Brazilian Strategy for Artificial Intelligence (EBIA) was published in April 2021 and aims to contribute to the elaboration of ethical principles for the development and use of responsible AI, to promote sustained investments in AI research and development, to remove barriers to innovation in AI, to encourage Brazilian AI innovation and development in an international environment, and to promote an environment of cooperation between public and private entities and industry and research centers for the development of AI.
-According to another Brasscom study AI is identified as one of the primary technologies for 2021 and could generate investments of US$ 464 million for Brazil for the same year.
-Chatbots are expected to continue to be the primary drivers of AI market growth.
+The Brazilian Strategy for Artificial Intelligence (EBIA) aims to “contribute to the elaboration of ethical principles for the development and use of responsible AI, to promote sustained investments in AI research and development, to remove barriers to innovation in AI, to encourage Brazilian AI innovation and development in an international environment, and to promote an environment of cooperation between public and private entities and industry and research centers for the development of AI.”
+The global revenue generated by artificial intelligence software is expected to reach $62.5 billion in 2022, according to a Gartner report.
+The figure represents a growth of 21% compared to 2021, when global revenue was $51.5 billion.

-Edge computing is infrastructure modernization aiming to achieve greater efficiency through automation, process optimization and cost reduction.
-According to a Brasscom study, the Edge Computing sector will experience an estimated growth of 16% per year between 2019 and 2023.
+Edge computing is infrastructure modernization aiming to achieve greater efficiency through automation, process optimization, and cost reduction.
+According to a Brasscom report, the Edge Computing sector will experience an estimated growth of 16% per year between 2019 and 2023, mainly boosted by the advancement of 5G.

-Cloud is a key element in IT infrastructure and spending on Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) in public cloud is expected to reach US$ 3 billion, a 46.5% increase from 2020.
-The private cloud model is also growing, totaling US$ 614 million in 2021.
+Cloud is a key element in IT infrastructure.
+In 2021 SaaS (Software as a Service) solutions grew 6%, and PaaS (Platform as a Service) solutions grew 31.6%.
+The private cloud model is growing, with an increase of 7.9% compared to 2021, totaling $540 million in Brazil.
 Portaria No. 9 regulates cloud computing for the federal government.

-Brazil will be among the five largest markets in the world for smartphones by 2025, with around 200 million connections.
-The GoB has conducted several studies to improve the ICT market and address challenges in Brazil’s adoption of its Digital Transformation Strategy.
-GoB development of national strategies such as the National IoT Strategy, the National Defense Strategy, the National Cybersecurity Strategy, the Digital Governance Strategy, and the National Artificial Intelligence Strategy are designed to embrace the full potential of digital technologies to improve Brazilian productivity and competitiveness.
+By 2025, Brazil will be among the five largest markets in the world for smartphones, with approximately 200 million connections.
+The Government of Brazil (GOB) has conducted several studies to improve the ICT market and address challenges in Brazil’s adoption of its Digital Transformation Strategy.
+GOB development of national strategies such as the National IoT Strategy, the National Defense Strategy, the National Cybersecurity Strategy, the Digital Governance Strategy, the National Entrepreneurship and Startup Plan, and the National Artificial Intelligence Strategy are designed to embrace the full potential of digital technologies to improve Brazilian productivity and competitiveness.

-The growing importance of mobile telephony requires improvements in service delivery, particularly within developing countries such as Brazil where challenges and opportunities for expanding the existing infrastructure network are greater.
-Market expansion will require infrastructure investment and service improvements, and public investment has typically been required to service even the most remote areas of Brazil.
+The growing importance of mobile telephony requires improvements in service delivery, particularly within developing countries, such as Brazil, where challenges and opportunities for expanding the existing infrastructure network are greater.
+Market expansion will require infrastructure investment and service improvements.
+Public investment has typically been required to service the most remote areas of Brazil.

 - Brazilian Association of Software Companies – ABES